 1228H Enroute to Basco

 It was a joy ride from Tayid Lighthouse to downtown Mahatao.
 From the lighthouse, there’s a road going to Basco via Tukon, passing by the decommissioned windmill and PAGASA Radar Station but I chose the one going back to downtown Mahatao.
 I made a quick round in the plaza to check out old stone houses and the church before stopping in a grocery in front of municipal building for a break.
-I had two slices of Banana Loaf Bread, enough to fuel me back to Basco.
+Two slices of Banana Loaf Bread, enough to fuel me back to Basco.
 I reserved plenty of space in my stomach for more gastronomic activities later that day.
 I dropped by Mahatao Shelter Port and cemetery before going back to the same road going to the capital.
 The climb to the view deck was tolerable.

 1307H Back to Homebase